 - Multipurpose Senior Services Program (MSSP)

-Refer to the Medi-Cal Evidence of Coverage (EOC) for additional information on these benefits.
+Refer to the Medi-Cal Member Handbook for additional information on these benefits.

-In-Home Supportive Services (IHSS) is a State program that provides in-home care to seniors and persons with disabilities, allowing them to remain safely in their homes.
-Beneficiaries self-direct their care by hiring, supervising and if necessary, terminating their caregivers.
+In-Home Supportive Services (IHSS) is a State program (administered by the County Department of Social Services) that provides in-home care to seniors and persons with disabilities, allowing them to remain safely in their homes.
+Beneficiaries self-direct their care by hiring, supervising, and if necessary, terminating their caregivers.
 The majority of IHSS providers or caregivers (70%) are family or friends, with an independent IHSS provider registry available for those who need it.